-Associate Lecturer of Media and Senior Director of Sports Production
+Associate Lecturer in Department of Media and Senior Director of Sports Production

 Achieving Academic Excellence

 Chris Taylor is a pioneer.
 In 2009, he launched and has since led the nation’s first digital sports production academic major with emphasis on live sports production, cross-platform distribution, storytelling, social media, interactive and mobile media.
 Read more.

 A creative storyteller and producer with over 23 years of experience, Chris Taylor is in his 12th year in 2021-22 as Senior Director of Sports Production (Ball State Sports Link) and Associate Lecturer of Media at Ball State.

 His graduates can be found at ESPN, Turner Sports, Tupelo Honey/Raycom, MLB, Indy Car, NASCAR, NBA, NFL, NHL and NCAA Athletics Departments across the country.

 In 2019, Taylor was awarded a Ball State Benny Award.
 The Benny Award is the Alumni Association’s top award for service to Ball State University or the Alumni Association.
 The award gets its name from the statue of Beneficence, the University’s long-standing symbol of unselfish contribution of one’s talents, energy and time.

 Also in 2019, the Ball State Sports Link program grew internationally, with a five-year partnership with the United Kingdom’s only sports broadcast program at Cardiff Metropolitan University in Cardiff, Wales.
 In 2020, Taylor and students travelled to Wales to produce Transatlantic Storytelling, a 76-minute feature on sport and culture in Wales.
 The project won top honors at the 2021 International MUSE Creative Awards for documentary.